oottppxx/enigma2/plugins/budweiser/README.md

 * VU+ Zero - OpenATV 6.4, OpenBlackHole 4.4, OpenPLi 8.1
 * Zgemma H7C - OpenATV 6.2|6.4
 * Zgemma Star H2 - OpenPLi 8.1

+One some decoders sometimes the alternative audio doesn't play for some box/distro combos which were tested as successful by others.
+Investigation is ongoing to check for interactions with other software/plugins that might be installed on the problematic devices, but no smoking gun yet, so no known fix.

+One some decoders, sometimes audio does not resume if the unmute option is
+selected: to get service sound back, just zap to another service (or eventually restart the current service, if you have the right plugin to do so installed).

 On the MIPS receivers tested, the service audio can't be muted separately via IOCTL, so an (ugly but smart) hack was "borrowed" from Ziko IPAUDIO plugin.